0Hughman0/autofocus/README.md

 # AutoFocus

-This repo contains the code for adding a gradient-ascent-based autofocussing procedure to a setup.
+This repo contains the code for adding a gradient-ascent-based autofocussing procedure to a pump-probe optical setup.

 This code originates from the [UDNS Lab](https://www.ultrafastdynamics.com/) at TU Eindhoven.